Securing the Right Level of Care After Discharge

 Transitional care.
 A step between acute care and a skilled nursing facility.

 Skilled nursing.
-Care for patients with a daily need for a skilled nursing service.
+Care for patients with a daily need for skilled nursing services.

 Custodial care.
-Care covering ADLs but not skilled nursing.
+Care that includes ADLs but not skilled nursing.
 This type of care is what many think of as a nursing home.

 Home health.
-Care for patients who need a skilled nursing service and are homebound.
+Care for patients who need skilled nursing services and are homebound.

 Hospice.
 End-of-life care that is focused on comfort and includes ADLs and skilled nursing.